Supply Chain Shortages Driving Need for Better Inventory Software

 The unique demand created by the pandemic allows for an excellent case study in how quickly decisions need to be made about inventory management and adjustment.
-For example, many hospitals can now spot trends in coronavirus cases earlier than before, enabling them to stock up on ventilators and other necessary supplies for their communities before they are overrun by a wave of infections.
+With early notification of coronavirus cases, hospitals can stock up on ventilators and other basic supplies before the outbreak reaches them.

-With real-time data pertaining to supply, entities such as schools and hospitals can instantly communicate with suppliers and know whether PPE is expected to be in short supply, for instance.
+The real-time supply data will let schools and hospitals know if PPE is running low.
 This enables quick decision-making with regards to how much of this PPE should be stored in preparation.
 And when we are talking about critical equipment or tools that can save someone’s life who works in a high-risk field, being able to track those goods or prepare for impending delays in supply is critical.

-In a very unique situation that presented itself last year, some alcohol distilleries noticed that a slight shift in their production could enable them to help address the shortage of hand sanitizer.
+An unusual situation emerged last year, when a change in production from alcohol distilleries helped alleviate a hand sanitizer shortage.
 These companies quickly pivoted from making alcohol to making hand sanitizer, thus supplying health care facilities, businesses, and the public at large with a commodity that was in incredibly short supply for a time.

-What Is the Future of Supply Chains as New Technology is More Widely Adopted?
+What Is the Future of Supply Chains as New Inventory Software Platforms are More Widely Adopted?

 However, it will happen quickly across the industry landscape, and businesses should start making plans now if they want to stay competitive.